 - a.
 Students will receive one letter grade reduction after missing more than two weeks of classes. - b.
-Students who miss more than one month of classes will fail the course.

-- c.
-The absences allowed prior to a grade reduction are designed to allow for emergencies and illnesses and are not designed for indiscriminate use.

-- d.
-Administrative excuses are granted only when a student is on official university business and has received approval in advance from the university administration.

-- e.
-Students are expected to be prompt for classes.

-- f.
-Students are expected to remain for the entire class session.

-- g.
-Leaving early without permission constitutes an absence.
+Students who miss more than one month of classes will fail the course. - c.
+The absences allowed prior to a grade reduction are designed to allow for emergencies and illnesses and are not designed for indiscriminate use. - d.
+Administrative excuses are granted only when a student is on official university business and has received approval in advance from the university administration. - e.
+Students are expected to be prompt for classes. - f.
+Students are expected to remain for the entire class session. - g.
+Leaving early without permission constitutes an absence. - C. Course Policies and Procedures

-- 5. The Disability Service Center, in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, assures that no qualified individual with a disability will be denied reasonable accommodations based upon the individual's needs.
-It is the responsibility of the student to contact the Disability Service Center and properly register for these services.
-For more information, call 918.495.7018 or go to www.studentresources.oru.edu

-- C. Course Policies and Procedures

-- A. Evaluation Procedures
+1. Evaluation Procedures

-- 1. Grading:
+- Grading:

 - a.
 Abstinence activity (100 points) 25%

 - b.
 Group Presentation (100 points) 25%

 - c.
-Research Paper (50 points) 12.5%
+Research Paper (100 points) 25%

 - d.
-Take-Home Final Exam (150) points 37.5%
+Take-Home Final Exam (100) points 25%

-- 2. b.
-Grading scale:

-- a.
-A=360 or more points
+- A=360 or more points B=320-359 points C=280-319 points D=240-279 points F=239 and below

-- b.
-B=320-359 points

-- c.
-C=280-319 points

-- d.
-D=240-279 points

-- e.
-F=239 and below

-- 3. Grading scale:
+- 2. Grading scale:

-A=90-100%

-B=80-89%
+- A=90-100% B=80-89% C=70-79%

-F=59% and below
+D=60-69% F=59% and below

-- B. Whole Person Assessment Requirements
+- 2. Whole Person Assessment Requirements

-- 1. All students entering the seminary are required to enroll in PRF 059- ePortfolio: Whole Person Assessment, which provides specific training to develop the skills needed to create an ePortfolio.
+- All students entering the seminary are required to enroll in PRF 059- ePortfolio: Whole Person Assessment, which provides specific training to develop the skills needed to create an ePortfolio.

 - 2. WPA requirements for this course: None